Learn how to decorate a bookshelf with easy steps for DIY shelf decor ideas that you can’t get wrong. Use the no-fail formula for all styles.

 How to find inspiration for decorating your book shelves.

-Before we actually start to decorate your bookshelf you might be overwhelmed with too many too little choices.
+Before we actually start to decorate your bookshelf you might be overwhelmed with too many too few choices.
 So let’s do a quick run down on how to find inspiration with other interiors.

 If you are immediately drawn to it, put it aside (pin, clip, save…).
 After you have a nice little collection, (10 – 50 pics), look for similar elements by asking yourself these questions: